 The first co-ed class graduated with 28 girls and 16 boys.

-The boarding school was officially closed, with the exception of the last all-girls class, the Class of 1964.
+The boarding school was officially closed, with the exception of four girls of the class of ‘64.

 Mount de Sales is the first school in Middle Georgia to integrate.